Learn more about Dime

 Election Lies

-But all their election lies about 2020 or replacing white voters are not just concerning for the violence they inspire but also from the counter-majoritarian project, it looks to advance.
+they inspire but also from the counter-majoritarian project it looks to advance.
 One tries to undermine the legitimacy of our democracy, while the core part of the other posits that new immigrants who are ineligible to vote are undermining elections by casting illegitimate votes.
-While this is a phenomenon that does not actually occur, it is a powerful fiction to justify further unnecessary barriers to citizens exercising their right to vote.
+While this phenomenon does not actually occur, it is a powerful fiction to justify further unnecessary barriers to citizens exercising their right to vote.

 Back to top